(As an Amazon Associate, I earn from qualifying purchases.)

 But, like I said, it’s just been fancy press releases and silly drawings so far.

-None of the parties involved have laid out any financial plans other than the $350 million Nevada is giving them in tax incentives and other schemes.
+None of the parties involved have laid out any real financial plans other than the $350 million Nevada is giving them in tax incentives and other schemes.

 The Trop is going away, that is for sure.
 The rest is up in the air.
 The proposed stadium is probably just another dream project, like many other projects that have never happened here.